HanLab-genetics-genomics/Gene_pleiotropy/README.md

 ### Output:
 All figures are saved as PDF files with informative names that map directly to the manuscript figures (e.g. figure1_*, figure2_*) in [**Output.**](https://github.com/HanLab-genetics-genomics/Gene_pleiotropy/blob/main/Output/)

+### System requirements
-## Usage
+## Operating systems
-- **Reproduce figures**: Run the scripts provided for each main figure.
-These scripts will load the relevant datasets from the Data folder and output the final plots.
-You may need to revise the working directory using the R function setwd().
-- **Review the Scripts**: See the [**Scripts**](https://github.com/HanLab-genetics-genomics/Gene_pleiotropy/blob/main/Scripts/) folder for detailed scripts and function definitions.
-- **Explore the Data**: Browse the [**Data**](https://github.com/HanLab-genetics-genomics/Gene_pleiotropy/blob/main/Data/) folder to view the input datasets and intermediate processed files.
+Linux (Ubuntu 20.04), Windows 10/11, or macOS (12+ Monterey tested)
 ## Dependencies
+R ≥4.3.1
 The scripts were developed and tested in R (version 4.3.1).
+## Hardware
+No non-standard hardware required.
+A typical laptop/desktop (≥16 GB RAM recommended) is sufficient for these scripts.

+###  Instructions for use
+## Directory conventions
+All analysis scripts are stored in "/path/to/Gene_pleiotropy-main/Scripts".
+All input files are stored in "/path/to/Gene_pleiotropy-main/Data".
+The required input files are loaded from the "Data" directory.
+Each script writes PDF files to "/path/to/Gene_pleiotropy-main/Output/".

-## Preparations before running the scripts:
+## Installation guide and preparation before running the scripts:
+- **Download the source code and data archive [Gene_pleiotropy-main.zip]**
+- **Unzip the archive**
-- **Unrar the necessary files in the native directory as indicated in the Data Table above.**
+- **Change to the working directory and unrar the necessary files in the native directory as indicated in the Data Table above:**
 ```bash
 wget -c https://github.com/HanLab-genetics-genomics/Gene_pleiotropy/archive/refs/heads/main.zip
 unzip main.zip